th7mo/notes/obsidian.md

 [Obsidian](https://obsidian.md/) is a note-taking program.
 Notes created in Obsidian use the [Markdown](markdown) format.
 The Obsidian way of note-taking stimulates to link notes together and keep notes [atomic](atomic); a single topic/concept per note.
-The default way to link notes is using [wikilinks] (wikilink).
+The default way to link notes is using [wikilinks](wikilink).
 It is also possible to configure Obsidian to use regular Markdown links.

 A project inside Obsidian is called a vault.
 A vault is just a directory inside a file system.
 Obsidian stores all its data in the hidden `.obsidian/` directory